Japan's quake-hit nuclear plant scraps plan to dump water into sea

 Tepco general manager Junichi Matsumoto told reporters on Friday that the company would try to build more tanks and recycle more of the treated water for cooling purposes.

-Tepco estimates that the amount of treated water requiring storage is increasing by 200 to 500 tons every day.
-It says the plant is likely to reach its storage capacity of about 155,000 tons around March.
+Tepco estimates that the amount of treated water requiring storage is increasing by 200 to 500 tonnes every day.
+It says the plant is likely to reach its storage capacity of about 155,000 tonnes around March.